Breastfeeding with a Teething Baby

 If you experienced sore nipples soon after birth that have since resolved, you may be nervous that when your baby begins teething you will have pain again.
 It’s true that it can seem like one thing after another with parenting (just as you finally get the hang of the stage your child is in, they change!), but the good news is that teething itself doesn’t mean you’re doomed to nipple pain for the next few months.
 When you know what to expect, breastfeeding with a teething baby is much easier!

 Common teething symptoms in baby are:

-- Drooling: Drooling can start happening months before baby’s first tooth makes its appearance.
+Excessive drooling can start happening months before baby’s first tooth makes its appearance.
 Bibs can help babies who become little faucets, drenching their clothes!
 A few moms with very sensitive skin may find all the extra drool and saliva causes extra sore nipples.

-- Swollen gums or white just below the gums: When teeth are right around the corner, some babies will get swollen gums (some even can look bruised!) and sometimes you can even see that troublesome tooth right under baby’s gum before it breaks through.
+When teeth are right around the corner, some babies will get swollen gums (some even can look bruised!) and sometimes you can even see that troublesome tooth right under baby’s gum before it breaks through.

 Sometimes fevers, diarrhea, runny noses, grabbing at ears, or rashes are blamed on teething.
-While they can be signs of teething in some babies, if your baby has symptoms that could also be related to illness, you should contact your baby’s doctor to rule out anything else.
+While they can be signs of teething in some babies, if your baby has symptoms that could also be related to illness, you should contact your baby’s pediatrician to rule out anything else.

 What to do when baby is teething

 Now that you know what things baby does to show teeth are coming, let’s talk about what you should do regarding those symptoms.
 Here are some common things to keep in mind when breastfeeding with a teething baby: